MarioKartCentral/MarioKartCentral/docs/onboarding.md

 # Developer Onboarding Guide

-This guide will help you set up your development environment for contributing to Mario Kart Central.
+This guide will help you set up your development environment for contributing to MKCentral.
 For a complete understanding of the system architecture, see [Architecture Overview](architecture.md) after completing this guide.

 ## Operating system
 Since we will be running our apps inside linux containers, and we are also going to use a ubuntu dev container for the dev environment, it is easiest if we clone the repo onto a unix-based machine.
 For Windows users, you should install WSL for this purpose using [these instructions](https://docs.microsoft.com/en-us/windows/wsl/setup/environment).